George Herbert Arthur Edward Hyde Villiers, Lord Hyde1

 Jane Diana Dawson1

-Jane Diana Dawson is the daughter of Edward Wilham Dawson.2 She married George Frederick Laurence Hyde Villiers, 7th Earl of Clarendon, son of George Herbert Arthur Edward Hyde Villiers, Lord Hyde and Hon.
+Jane Diana Dawson was born in 1938 at Chelsea, London, England.2 She is the daughter of Edward Wilham Dawson and Betty Diana Vickers.3,2 She married George Frederick Laurence Hyde Villiers, 7th Earl of Clarendon, son of George Herbert Arthur Edward Hyde Villiers, Lord Hyde and Hon.
 Marion Feodorovna Louise Glyn, on 17 July 1974.1

-As a result of her marriage, Jane Diana Dawson was styled as Countess of Clarendon on 17 July 1974.
 From 17 July 1974, her married name became Villiers.
-She held the office of Deputy Lieutenant (D.L.) of Hampshire in 2006.3
+After her marriage, Jane Diana Dawson was styled as Countess of Clarendon on 17 July 1974.
+She held the office of Deputy Lieutenant (D.L.) of Hampshire in 2006.4

 Citations